FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

 **Macro Environment Properties**

-Similar to regualr environment properties, macro environment properties can be read and updated within host functions.
+Similar to regular environment properties, macro environment properties can be read and updated within host functions.
 However, there is an additional limitation that any accessed macro environment property must not being accessed by an agent function in the same layer, as this may cause a race condition.

 Reading environment macro properties: